ohosgg/rnoh/docs/performance.md

 ArkUI > react-native-android > react-native-harmony

-Stutter is noticeably bigger on react-native-harmony than on ArkUI.
-The stutter is similar, when ArkUI renders 5000 components and react-native-harmony 500. react-native-android doesn't seem to suffer from stuttering when rendering 500 components.
-When rendering 5000 components, RN Android suffered from bigger stutters than ArkUI and RN Android updated the UI couple of seconds instead of every second as specified in the code.
-No metrics were gathered, because measuring stuttering is difficult/unreliable.
+Stutters are noticeably larger on react-native-harmony than on ArkUI.
+Stutters are similar, when ArkUI renders 5000 components and react-native-harmony 500. react-native-android doesn't seem to suffer from stuttering when rendering 500 components.
+When rendering 5000 components, RN Android suffered from bigger stutters than pure ArkUI and it took a couple of seconds for RN Android to update the UI despite specyfing that it should happend every second.
+No metrics were gathered, because measuring stuttering is difficult/unreliable with current tools.
 Further testing with a setup on ArkUI similar to the one used by react-native-harmony is needed.

 ### Details
 - Commit: https://gl.swmansion.com/rnoh/react-native-harmony/-/commit/71befcb02caa1b73c9b802d740ac11c59ab3c73b